Mnimmakayala/Assignment3/README.md

 Car Rental Management system

 Description:
-This project is used for creating a car rental management system incoporating the object orienting peinciples like encapsulation, inheritance etc
+This project is used for creating a car rental management system incoporating the object orienting principles like encapsulation, inheritance etc

 Executing program: